-- 3.28 A key principle of the Council's Planning and Transport strategy is the ambition to link new developments to the existing walking and cycling networks, making improvements to those networks where necessary.
+- 3.29 A key principle of the Council's Planning and Transport strategy is the ambition to link new developments to the existing walking and cycling networks, making improvements to those networks where necessary.
 Whilst all sites are expected to provide convenient and safe cycling and walking links, some sites have the potential to provide wider benefits with the creation of new links between communities or to strategic cycle and walking routes.
-These individual requirements for walking and cycling measures are included within wider development principles for each proposed site allocation, and can be viewed in Appendix 1. - 3.29 There is already an extensive network of cycle routes crossing the City area, including a section of the National Cycle Network (Route 6) which runs parallel to the proposed Chalfont Road allocation site. - 3.30 Nottingham City Council secured £6.1 million from the D2N2 Local Enterprise Partnership (LEP) process to invest in and kick start an overhaul of Nottingham's cycle facilities.
+These individual requirements for walking and cycling measures are included within wider development principles for each proposed site allocation, and can be viewed in Appendix 1.
+Work is now underway on producing a Local Cycling and Walking Infrastructure Plan (LCWIP), which will outline strategic walking and cycling routes in future. - 3.30 There is already an extensive network of cycle routes crossing the City area, including a section of the National Cycle Network (Route 6) which runs parallel to the proposed Chalfont Road allocation site. - 3.31 Nottingham City Council secured £6.1 million from the D2N2 Local Enterprise Partnership (LEP) process to invest in and kick start an overhaul of Nottingham's cycle facilities.
 The funding started in April 2015 and runs through to March 2018.
-The measures are being delivered in collaboration with a number of partner organisations. - 3.31 The Nottingham Cycle Ambition Package (NCCAP) will have a major impact on how people travel to work, a reduction in congestion, improve the health of residents, and attract investment through an improved transport network and public realm.
-In brief the projects include: - Enhanced north-to-south and east-to-west cross city cycle corridors; - A network of cross city centre cycle routes; - Improved off road routes through parks and green spaces; - Improved neighbourhood cycle facilities. - 3.32 The Infrastructure improvements for the Boots Enterprise Zone include upgraded pedestrian and cycle links, linkages to local public transport services and surrounding areas, including a new pedestrian/cycle bridge over the railway line, an upgraded bridge over the Beeston Canal linking with the Big Track leisure route and upgraded cycle links.
+The measures are being delivered in collaboration with a number of partner organisations. - 3.32 The Nottingham Cycle Ambition Package (NCCAP) will have a major impact on how people travel to work, a reduction in congestion, improve the health of residents, and attract investment through an improved transport network and public realm.
+In brief the projects include: - Enhanced north-to-south and east-to-west cross city cycle corridors; - A network of cross city centre cycle routes; - Improved off road routes through parks and green spaces; - · Improved neighbourhood cycle facilities. - 3.33 The Infrastructure improvements for the Boots Enterprise Zone include upgraded pedestrian and cycle links, linkages to local public transport services and surrounding areas, including a new pedestrian/cycle bridge over the railway line, an upgraded bridge over the Beeston Canal linking with the Big Track leisure route and upgraded cycle links.